Boluwat/alx-zero_day/0x03-git/README.md

-A new day to be software engineer
+A new day to be software engineer update